GideonZ/1541u-documentation/hardware/joyport.rst

 ~~~~~~~~~~~~~~~~~~~

 On te U64, the charge on the capacitor depends predominantly on the external resistor in the paddle.
 To get a reasonable match of the readout values,
 a lower threshold was chosen, a bit less than 1.6V.
-However, this gives issues with external devices like Koalapad, because Koalapad lets the POT-X and POT-Y pins sit just
-below the threshold (of a SID), and pulls it over the threshold at a defined time after it recognizes the discharge of the capacitor, depending on
+However, this gives issues with external devices like Koalapad, because it uses the POT pins differently.
+It does not use a resistor to allow a capacitor to charge, but it makes use of how the conversion works.
+Koalapad lets the POT-X and POT-Y pins sit just below the threshold (of a SID), and pulls it over the threshold when it 'knows' that the counter in the SID contains the intended value to send, depending on where the drawing pen presses the pad.

-where the drawing pen presses the pad.
-The result is that the U64 does not read the Koalapad position, but just reads a low value, because the comparator trips too early.
+Because the threshold in the U64 is much lower, it does not read the Koalapad position but it just reads a low value instead; the comparator trips too early.

 In order to fix this, some resistors need to be changed on the U64 board near the keyboard connector, on the very lower right (before serial number ~3000):